top of page

 SLG_2631.JPG

-Recreational Diver 1 is the first course to take you beneath the surface while developing your independence as a new diver.
+The Open Water Diver is the first course to take you beneath the surface while developing your independence as a new diver.

 Whether you are new to the diving world, you've taken a course outside of GUE before, or you’re looking to improve your skills after a few years of not diving, the GUE Recreational Diver 1 course is a great starting point.
 This course will build the foundations for your diving skills no matter what attracted you to diving.

-The Recreational Diver 1 course is usually conducted over 6 days and includes at least 10 aquatic sessions (confined water sessions) and 6 open water dives and at least 40 hours of instruction, encompassing classroom, land drills, and in-water work.
+The GUE Open Water Diver course is usually conducted over 6 days and includes at least 10 aquatic sessions (confined water sessions) and 6 open water dives and at least 40 hours of instruction, encompassing classroom, land drills, and in-water work.

 What you will learn: